renlulu/ParseProject/SoundArio/project.md

 ---
+name: SoundArio
-name: SoundAriodescription: A music streaming service that accurately measures the value of creating, sharing and listening to music such that everyone gets their fair share of rewards.
+description: A music streaming service that accurately measures the value of creating, sharing and listening to music such that everyone gets their fair share of rewards.
 logo: Yes
 categories: dApp, App
 status: Live